Bumgarner finishes rehab, 'ready to contribute'

 "Doesn't matter whether we were winning every game or we lost every game," Bumgarner said, according to The Mercury News.
 "It's not going to change the fact that I want to be out there."

-Bumgarner, who suffered the injuries during the Giants' off day in Colorado, said he's happy with how his rehab went.
+Bumgarner, who suffered the injuries during a Giants off day in Colorado, said he's happy with how his rehab went.
 Bumgarner avoided surgery as he rebuilt his arm strength during stints in the Arizona Rookie League, Triple-A Fresno and San Jose.